n54b30/tech-challenge/README.md

 - print_timestamp.py -> original code supplied
 - main.py -> my Python code, this is a basic Flask Python app that launches a subprocess every time the function is called at the / of the webpage
 I included two other functions that return HTTP response 200 and 500 for the @app.route just so I can generate more replies for the integrated load tester and the Grafana dashboard.(more on that in just a sec!)
-Also comes with a library needed for exporting the metrics from the Flask application to a Prometheus instance.
+Also introduced a library needed for exporting the metrics from the Flask application to a Prometheus instance.

 ###  [Generator](https://github.com/n54b30/tech-challenge/tree/main/generator)
 - generate_events.py -> script that picks at random endpoints and keeps sending requests for generating load for testing autoscaling